 There is a principle mistake in adopting this approach that hinders the desired objective of content marketing.

-For content marketing to be creative and result driven, it is imperative to understand that content marketers operate under a fundamentally different approach to the business – taking on a ‘leading’ initiative rather than a ‘serving’ one.
+For content marketing to be creative and results-driven, it is imperative to understand that content marketers operate under a fundamentally different approach to the business – taking on a ‘leading’ initiative rather than a ‘serving’ one.

 And market leaders are beginning to note the pitfalls of this approach.

-Overall, the industry as a whole is expected to expand and grow in 2019, but there are still roadblocks hindering marketers from achieving the ideal state of a value-based industry that only functions on merit.
+Overall, the industry as a whole is expected to expand and grow in 2020.
+However, there are still roadblocks hindering marketers from achieving the ideal state of a value-based industry that only functions on merit.